syncfusion-content/fileformat-docs/FileFormat/DocIO/Loading & Saving document.md

 {% highlight vbnet %}
 [VB]

-'Create an empty WordDocument instance
+'Creates an empty WordDocument instance

 Dim document As New WordDocument()